This Spring Panzanella Salad uses Hawaiian sweet rolls for a touch of sweetness (though regular crusty bread may be substituted).

 For me, spring is all about the salad.
 I love big, beautiful, colorful salads that are bursting with flavor.
 They make me happy.
 This spring panzanella salad makes me very happy.

 I used King’s Hawaiian Sweet Rolls to make the croutons.
+Any brand of Hawaiian sweet rolls would work; I first got the idea to use them like this when I made a Grilled Zucchini Salad with Feta and Sweet Croutons.
 They work wonderfully in place of regular bread to give the salad an added touch of sweetness.
-You can certainly substitute regular crusty bread (or even make homemade hawaiian sweet rolls if you’re feeling adventurous).
+You can absolutely substitute regular crusty bread (or even make homemade hawaiian sweet rolls if you’re feeling adventurous).
 But the rolls really do give this salad a unique flavor.

 You want to use stale rolls for this salad.
 I know that sounds weird, but most packaged rolls are so soft and delicate that they won’t do a great job holding their shape when you cut the croutons.
 And once you toast them they can still turn to mush after the salad has soaked with the vinaigrette.
 Letting the sweet rolls sit out for 2-4 days will not hurt them for the purposes of making this salad.
 It will help them retain their shape and texture which is so important with panzanella salad.